-To raise the recording and playback volume for the microphone, click the Microphone Boost icon on the right of the Recording Volume slider and set the Microphone Boost level.
+To raise the recording and playback volume for the microphone, click the Microphone Boost icon w on the right of the Recording Volume slider and set the Microphone Boost level.

-To open the Sounder Recorder, move the mouse cursor to the bottom left corner of the screen, click the Start icon to switch to the Start screen (or press the Windows button on the keyboard).
-Click the icon on the bottom left corner of the screen to access the Apps screen.
+To open the Sound Recorder, move the mouse cursor to the bottom left corner of the screen, click the Start corner of the screen, click the Start to switch to the Start screen (or press the Windows the button on the keyboard).
+Click the occurrence of the screen to access the Apps screen.